KevinMcMahon201/SD140_CEN1400/README.md

 # Website Structure (Site Map)

 - **Homepage**: Central hub providing navigation to game-specific pages, a welcome section, resources, and the footer.
+- **Grid on Main Page**: Real-time updated information about the last added user favorite.
 - **Game Pages (Skyrim, Kenshi, Fallout 4)**: Each page dedicated to one of the games, featuring user-submitted content and a form for submitting tips.
 - **Favorite Games Panel**: A section for users to add and view their favorite games.
 - **Welcome Section**: Introduction to the site and its purpose.